 - Parentheses are also used to remember substring matches. - Backreferences can be used within the pattern to refer to already matched bits. - Memory variables can be used after the pattern has been matched against.

-Backreferences

-$\implies$ A backreference looks like $\setminus 1$ , $\setminus 2$ , etc.

-It refers to an already matched memory reference.

-© Count the left parentheses to determine the back reference number.
+- A backreference looks like 1, 2, etc. - It refers to an already matched memory reference. - Count the left parentheses to determine the back reference number.

-Backreference examples

-Remember, perl matching is by default greedy

 For example, consider the last backreference example: